-All freshman advising seminars are graded P/D/F and carry six units of academic credit.
+All first-year advising seminars are graded P/D/F and carry six units of academic credit.
 The numbering of these subjects is distinguished by an A following the decimal point (e.g., 2.A04).

 When reviewing advising seminars, CoC is mindful of their less formal, more spontaneous nature.
 However, just like other subjects, seminars will be reviewed for academic content.
 If there are doubts about academic content, the proposal will be returned for clarification.

 Non-faculty instructors must obtain the authorization of a department head or dean before submitting a proposal.
 CoC does not normally undertake evaluation of instructor qualifications.
 However, a brief statement of the teaching credentials of non-faculty instructors will facilitate the approval process.

-Faculty have blanket departmental approval to teach seminar within their department.
+Faculty have blanket departmental approval to teach seminars within their department.
 To teach a seminar with a number from a different department, they must obtain authorization of the other department head.